- Computers & Software»

-If you are looking for a quick, easy to access screencasting tool, try Jing.
+If you are looking for a simple screencasting tool that is easy to access, try Jing.
 When not in use, it hides conveniently on the top or side of your screen but it's always ready to go when you are.
 To begin a screencast, simply hover over the Jing icon, and select the cross-hairs.
 Next, click and drag an area of the screen that you want to record, and click the video icon in the capture window to get started.

 Need the Best?
 TechSmith's Camtasia is the Industry Standard

-It's not free, but if you have tried all the free options and find yourself still yearning for more then Camtasia is the obvious choice.
+It's not free, but if you have tried the free options and find yourself yearning for more, then Camtasia is the obvious choice.
 It has infinitely more options than alternative screencasting tools, and comes with a powerful video editor to edit your final video.